 You’re not a guitarist if you don’t know how to play this American country classic.
 I’m joking obviously, but this is a song that is as timeless as any masterpiece ever composed.
 This 1939 song is one of the most recorded and most covered songs.
 I know of very popular musicians who still play this song during their free time.
 And if they can find satisfaction in this song, you should, too.

 Beginners find the relaxed tempo of the song to be useful.
-The predictable chord progression and the very simple strumming pattern also help in introducing people to the joyful playing of the acoustic guitar.
-This is a piece that is worth adding to your repertoire of must play fun songs.
+The predictable chord progression and the very simple strumming pattern make this song super fun to play and suitable for beginners.
+This is a piece that is worth adding to your repertoire of must-play fun guitar songs.

 13. I Walk the Line by Johnny Cash